Future-House/paper-qa/README.md

     except ValueError as e:
         # sometimes this happens if PDFs aren't downloaded or readable
-        print('Could not read', path, e)
-# takes ~ 1 min and costs $0.50 to execute this line
-answer = docs.query("What manufacturing challenges are unique to bispecific antibodies?") print(answer.formatted_answer)
+        print('Could not read', path, e) answer = docs.query("What manufacturing challenges are unique to bispecific antibodies?") print(answer.formatted_answer)
 ```